nathanielc/morgoth/sphinx/_build/html/_sources/started.txt

 Install Morgoth
 ---------------

-Next checkout the code and add it to your PYTHONPATH.
+First checkout the code and add it to your PYTHONPATH.

 .. code-block:: sh